Wednesday, January 6

 Aloha, ya'll (or, "you there", as the case may be).
 Hope you had a pleasant end to your 2009 and a very festive "two-seconding holiday"; as my mom calls New Years' Eve.
 We stayed home and watched the ball drop, also witnessed Dick Clark's countdown.
 What did you get into?
 Come on... you can tell me...
 I won't tell anyone.
 Pinky swear.

 Alas, it is with great shame in America, but great pride in the gall of Reeses, that I again bring you a head-shaking demonstration of Rushing The Season.
-The Christmas candies haven't even reached the pivotal 70%-off phase yet, but here we go hocking Easter goodies?!
+Remnants of The Blizzard of 2009 still line the streets and Christmas candies haven't even reached the pivotal 70%-off phase yet, but here we go hocking Easter goodies?!

 It's just wrong.